Jarnail Singh Bhindranwale: Incidents

+It had become common practice for the police to blame any rise in common crime on "whatever special category of criminals are then operating, in this case Sikh extremism," whenever they could not find suspects; regarding robberies, the Delhi establishment continued to insinuate that it was Sikh terrorists, emboldened by and linked to Akali agitations, who were principally to blame for all extremist crime including bank robberies, with little evidence of such.
+In fact, occasional statements issued by top police officials in Punjab tended to indicate otherwise, like a 2 October 1983 special report in the Indian Express, quoting Sube Singh, the police chief of Ludhiana, as claiming that "Sikh extremists are not involved in the recent bank robberies committed in Punjab during the past few months....
+Mr Sube Singh told ENS here on Friday that some gangs of robbers from Delhi and other states which had links with Punjab, committed bank robberies as the police had been busy in dealing with the Akali agitation and other acts of violence."

-In addition, many such killings that took place between December 1983 and June 1984 were rather the result of personal vendettas, and fundamentalist groups not affiliated, and often opposed, to Bhindranwale, including the Dal Khalsa and Babbar Khalsa, who claimed responsibility for most crimes blamed on Bhindranwale, who denied responsibility for all such acts.
+In fact, many such killings that took place between December 1983 and June 1984 were rather the result of personal vendettas, and fundamentalist groups not affiliated, and often opposed, to Bhindranwale, including the Dal Khalsa and Babbar Khalsa, who claimed responsibility for most crimes blamed on Bhindranwale, who denied responsibility for all such acts.
 Meanwhile, hundreds of individual Sikhs, even many who were not politically involved, had been harassed, beaten and killed in communal mob incidents, and tortured, imprisoned, and killed by police forces for the previous two years during the Dharam Yudh Morcha, amidst lack of government action.
-A report by S. M. Sathananthan et al. characterized the actions of extremists opposing constitutional Sikh demands as fueled by "one-sided anti-Sikh misinformation from various news agencies.".Bhindranwale had commented in 1983:
+A report by S. M. Sathananthan et al. characterized the actions of extremists opposing constitutional Sikh demands as fueled by "one-sided anti-Sikh misinformation from various news agencies."
+Bhindranwale had commented in 1983: